Murder of Nonoi: Confession and arrest

 Three days later, on 4 March, at his Pipit Road flat and Nonoi's home, 29-year-old Mohammed Ali bin Johari, the girl's stepfather, suddenly broke down and tearfully confessed to his wife - Mdm Mastura binte Kamsir (aged 22) - and his elderly mother-in-law - Rozanah binte Salleh - that it was his fault and asked for forgiveness.
 He said to them in Malay, "Nonoi, dah tak ada" (meaning "Nonoi, no more").
 Much to the shock, anger and grief of the women, Mohammed Ali admitted that Nonoi was dead and that he had no intention to kill her.
 According to Mdm Rozanah, upon hearing her son-in-law's confession, she suspected that her son-in-law must have done something bad to her granddaughter.
 Upon further questioning, Mohammed Ali said that he had immersed Nonoi inside a pail of water and this caused her to die, but maintained that he did not intend to cause her death and told the women that he will inform the police about this.

 After he turned himself in at Bedok Police Station, Mohammed Ali then led the police to the Aljunied Flyover along the Pan Island Expressway, where the partially decomposed and naked body of a female toddler with shoulder-length hair was found at the lowest portion of the flyover.
 DNA tests were conducted and it was certified that the body belonged to the missing Nonoi.
-As Mohammed Ali was brought away by police, several enraged neighbours and strangers shouted expletives at him, who had been putting up a charade by praying for his stepdaughter's safety and asking for help while taking part in the search.
+As Mohammed Ali was brought away by police, several enraged neighbours and strangers shouted expletives at him.

 Indictment and remand

 On 7 March 2006, three days after his arrest, 29-year-old Mohammed Ali was charged with murder.
-The day when he was charged, Mohammed Ali gestured to his family members for their forgiveness and to tell them that he loves them.
-However, for once, Mohammed Ali did not look at his wife, who was sitting together with her mother separately from her in-laws.
-Both sides of the family, visibly shaken by the events that took place, did not speak to the media.
-Before the tragic death of Nonoi at the hands of Mohammed Ali, the families of her mother and stepfather were originally close to one another, and they often chatted and ate together; for which Nonoi was the main reason that brought them together.
+Neither side of the family spoke to the media.
+Before Nonoi's murder, the families of her mother and stepfather were close, brought together by Nonoi.

-After he was charged, on 13 March 2007, Mohammed Ali was ordered to be remanded at Changi Prison Complex Medical Centre for psychiatric evaluation.
-Three weeks later, on 3 April 2006, Mohammed Ali was ordered to be further remanded for three more weeks for more psychiatric assessments.
+After he was charged, on 13 March, Mohammed Ali was ordered to be remanded at Changi Prison Complex Medical Centre for psychiatric evaluation.
+Three weeks later, on 3 April, Mohammed Ali was ordered to be further remanded for three more weeks for more psychiatric assessments.